pixeloven/pixeloven/README.md

 5) Reach 90-100% test coverage
 6) Expose storybook addons through library
 7) node-mocks-http replace with supertest
-8) Create a commit CLI wrapper for commit lint... with config for both citizen and commitlint
+8) Make client/server compilation configurable - we want to be able to use webpack in a library sense too - what about agnostic?
 9) Get docs working for github

 ## Planned v7
-1) Add gatsby support
+1) Add static site generation support
-2) Remove semantic UI deps in main example
+2) Add support for PWA
-3) Update examples to be more specific
+3) Remove semantic UI deps in main example
 4) Break middleware up into smaller packages
 5) Create component library for the server side components and views
 6) Make @core wrap super common deps and @tasks a simple local cli wrapper with no deps